devDhrubo/one-circle/README.md

-# 📢 DIU CPC Online Platform
+# 📢 DIU CPC Online Platform - oneCircle

 ## 📌 About the Project
 The *DIU CPC Online Platform* is an all-in-one digital hub designed to connect, engage, and empower members of the *Dhaka International University Computer Programming Club (DIU CPC)*.